-Where, **= highly Significant at p ≤ 0.01, *= Significant at p ≤ 0.05, NCPP = number of Capsule per Plant, TSW = Thousand seed weight and YH = Grain Yield per Hectare.
+Where, **= highly Significant at p ≤ 0.01, *= Significant at p ≤ 0.05, NCPP = number of Capsules per Plant, TSW = Thousand seed weight and YH = Grain Yield per Hectare.

+Grain Yield (kg/ha)

-Grain Yield (kg/ha): Grain yield varied significantly among the tested linseed varieties (p < 0.05).
+Grain yield varied significantly among the tested linseed varieties (p < 0.05).
 Kuma achieved the highest yield, producing 2135 kg/ha, followed by Walin and Bekoju-14, while Yaadamo recorded the lowest yield at 1458 kg/ha.
-The superior performance of Kuma is likely due to its favorable combination of agronomic traits such as higher capsule number and seed weight.
+The superior performance of Kuma is likely due to its favorable combination of agronomic traits, such as higher capsule number and seed weight.
 These results are in agreement with the findings of Sahito et al.(2022) and Lea & Belay (2021), who also reported higher yields associated with well-adapted and high-performing linseed varieties.

 Conclusion